 Many have commented that our ‘How to eat your Christmas tree’ supper clubs were nothing more than a gimmick (“what is this hipster shit????” reads a post after Vice’s article about us).
-Which I agree with because to be honest most things to do with Christmas are a bit gimmicky.
-But, the way the way to make people think about things, particularly important issues such as recycling, is through food.
-After all, our stomachs are our second brain.
+I can see how you might think this, as most things to do with Christmas end up being a bit of a gimmick.
+But, the way the way to make people think about things, particularly important issues is through food – after all, our stomachs are our second brain.

 It took work to make some delicious things out of Christmas trees.
 We tried whole bunch of different things.
 Blitzing.
 Smashing.
 Frying.
 We put some needles in a tea strainer and it tasted like wee.
 We made a weird grass flavoured scotch egg that made us feel really ill.
 But eventually, we got the hang of it.
 Our supper club revolves mainly around cooking with pine, fir, spruce and juniper, but also features olive and plum (plums are part of the ‘three friends of winter’ – Chinese versions of evergreens and olives are evergreen and also hold similar symbolism to the conifer).
 We cured, smoked, heated, baked and pickled needles and nuts, using inspiration from Scandinavia, Southern Europe, the Middle East and Asia.
-And the result, which is the most important thing, was delicious.
-I am not a big fan of gimmicks.
-The most important thing to me is that it tastes good and that it also not so ridiculous that a home cook couldn’t achieve the same thing.
-And so I am really encouraging you, before you throw things away (and I’m not now just talking about Christmas trees) is to be curious and creative.
+And the result was delicious, which is the most important thing to me.
+It was also important that non of our Christmas tree recipes were particularly difficult and could be achieved at home.
+And so I am really encouraging you, before you throw things away, to be curious and creative.
 Does this thing have to wind up in the dustbin?
-Can you replant things?
-Rehang things?
+Can you replant it?
+Rehang it?
 Eat it rather than binning it?
 Put it on your face or in the bath?
 Don’t spend your whole life trying to reuse every last drop of everything because no one has time for that, but sometimes it would do the world a favour to think back as to why that thing was there in the first place and maybe dispatching it could be done in a more respectful way.